Scalable In-Context Q-Learning: Related Work

 \section{Related Work}

-The concept of agents adapting their behaviors within the context without model updates builds on earlier work in meta-RL, notably RL$^2$~\citep{duan2016rl} that includes past interactions as inputs to an RNN-based policy.
-Recently, there has been a shift towards employing transformers to implement ICRL~\citep{nikulin2025xland}, driven by their proven ability to capture long-term dependencies and exhibit emergent in-context learning behaviors~\cite{brown2020language}.
-In online RL settings, AMAGO~\citep{grigsby2023amago,grigsby2024amago2} trains long-sequence transformers over entire rollouts with actor-critic learning to tackle in-context goal-conditioned problems, and \citep{lu2023structured} leverages the S4 (structured state space sequence) model's ability to handle long-range sequences for ICRL tasks.
+The concept of agents adapting their behaviors within the context without model updates builds on earlier work in meta-RL~\citep{beck2025tutorial}, such as the memory-based RL$^2$~\citep{duan2016rl} and LLIRL~\citep{wang2022lifelong,wang2023dirichlet}, the optimization-based MAML~\citep{finn2017model} and MACAW~\citep{mitchell2021offline}, and the context-based VariBAD~\citep{zintgraf2021varibad}, Meta-DT~\citep{wang2024meta}, etc.~\citep{li2024towards,zhang2025text}.
+Recently, there has been a shift towards employing transformers to implement ICRL~\citep{moeini2025survey, nikulin2025xland}, driven by their proven ability to capture long-term dependencies and exhibit emergent in-context learning behaviors~\cite{brown2020language}.
+AMAGO~\citep{grigsby2023amago,grigsby2024amago2} trains long-sequence transformers over entire rollouts with actor-critic learning to tackle in-context goal-conditioned problems, and \citep{lu2023structured} leverages the S4 model's ability to handle long-range sequences for ICRL tasks.
 In offline settings, two classical branches are AD~\citep{laskin2022context} and DPT~\citep{lee2023supervised}.
 AD trains a causal transformer to autoregressively predict actions using preceding learning histories as context, while DPT predicts the optimal action based on a query state and a prompt of interaction transitions.
-Subsequent studies further increase their in-context learning capacities from various perspectives~\citep{son2025distilling,huang2024context,sinii2024context,dai2024context,zisman2024emergence}.
-For example, IDT~\citep{huang2024context} designs a hierarchical structure of human decision-making, and DICP~\citep{son2025distilling} incorporates model-based planning with a learned dynamics model.
-These approaches generally adopt a supervised paradigm and use raw transitions as prompts, while we harness dynamic programming for reward maximization and leverage world modeling to construct more efficient prompts.
+Follow-up studies enhance in-context learning from different perspectives~\citep{son2025distilling,huang2024context,dai2024context,zisman2024emergence,wu2025mixture}.
+For example, IDT~\citep{huang2024context} designs a hierarchical decision structure, and DICP~\citep{son2025distilling} incorporates model-based planning with a learned dynamics model.
+These approaches generally adopt a supervised paradigm with raw transitions as prompts, while we harness dynamic programming for reward maximization and leverage world modeling to construct more efficient prompts.